WA-Gyutou / Chef Knife

 Wa-Sujibiki

-edged knife.
+Sujibiki is mainly used to cut raw fish too.
+The biggest differences between our Yanagi and Sujibiki is the type of steel.
+Sujibiki consists of Swedish Stainless Steel, on the other hand Yanagi consists of high carbon steel.
+Also Sujibiki is double edged knife.
 The benefit of using our Sujibiki is its weight and easiness of maintenance.
 Because of its lightness, you will never get muscle pain even if you keep using this Sujibiki hours!

 Kiritsuke Yanagi

 Kiritsuke Yanagi is also used to cut raw fish to make Sashimi.
 The difference between "Kiritsuke Yangi" and "Kiritsuke" is mainly the thickness.
-"KiritsukeYanagi" is the
+"KiritsukeYanagi" is the same thickness as "Yanagi" but the thickness of "Kiritsuke" is just like Usuba.
+Therefore "Kiritsuke" is sometimes used to cut vegetable especially in Eastern region.

 Sakimaru Takohiki

 Takohiki is also used to cut raw fish just like Yanagi and the other types above.
-Takohiki is used to use in Eastern region and this "Sakimaru" means that the top edge is shaped little rounded
+Takohiki is used to use in Eastern region and this "Sakimaru" means that the top edge is shaped little rounded which looks like a samurai sword.
+On the other hand, regualar Takohiki knife has the edge of square shape and usage is the same as Sakimaru one.
+Also, the edge of Takohiki is straight but Yanagi is slightly curved.

 Original Sharpening Stone